As much as we all try to avoid it, conflict happens.

 Even in the most well-gelled teams and positive work environments, conflict and difficult conversations will arise occasionally.

-When this happens, it’s your duty as a manager to handle the situation as professionally and pro-actively as possible.
+Managing conflict is a responsibility that falls on those in leadership roles.
+As a manager, your duty is to handle the situation as professionally and pro-actively as possible.

 Don’t Try to Avoid it

 When you spot a potentially awkward conversation or area of conflict, it is so tempting to cross your fingers and hope it just goes away.

 If you know there is a conversation you need to have or a situation that should be addressed, do it promptly.

 By doing this, you will prevent the situation from spiralling out of control.
 You may even resolve it very quickly and easily.
 The phrase “nip it in the bud” could be very aptly applied here!